-- Non-accidental trauma inflicted by a parent, guardian, custodian, sibling, babysitter or other caretaker which can include intentionally inflicted major bodily damage such as broken bones, major burns or lacerations or bodily beatings; or - A combination of physical and other signs indicating a pattern of abuse which may be medically diagnosed as battered child syndrome; or - Nutritional deprivation; or - Abandonment by the parents, guardian or custodian; or - Inadequate treatment of serious illness or disease; or - Substantial emotional injury inflicted by a parent, guardian or custodian; or - Sale or attempted sale of the child by the parent, guardian or custodian; or - The parent, guardian or custodian's abuse of alcohol, or drugs or other controlled substance as defined in section one-hundred one, article one, chapter sixty-a of this code, has impaired his or her parenting skills to a degree as to pose an imminent risk to a child's health or safety.
-49-1-3(6)
+- Non-accidental trauma inflicted by a parent, guardian, custodian, sibling, babysitter or other caretaker which can include intentionally inflicted major bodily damage such as broken bones, major burns or lacerations or bodily beatings; or - A combination of physical and other signs indicating a pattern of abuse which may be medically diagnosed as battered child syndrome; or - Nutritional deprivation; or - Abandonment by the parents, guardian or custodian; or - Inadequate treatment of serious illness or disease; or - Substantial emotional injury inflicted by a parent, guardian or custodian; or - Sale or attempted sale of the child by the parent, guardian or custodian; or - The parent, guardian or custodian's abuse of alcohol, or drugs or other controlled substance, as defined in W.Va.
+Code §60A-1-101, has impaired his or her parenting skills to a degree as to pose an imminent risk to a child's health or safety.
+W. Va.
+Code §49-1-201.